ALLEY CAT RESCUE

 Medical Conditions:

-Before trying some litter box solutions, it is important to rule out potential medical conditions with a trip to the vet.
+Before trying some litter box solutions, it is important to rule out potential medical conditions.
 Here are some common illnesses to look for:

 • Urinary tract infection (UTI).
 If your cat makes frequent trips to litter box but only produces small amounts of urine, your cat may have a UTI.